-- The maximum possible Interval Shot operation period is 20 days (60-minute interval, 500 images). - When using this function, shooting with a tripod is recommended. - To prevent loss of power while shooting, use a fully charged battery. - Make sure the memory card you are using has sufficient unused space before using this function. - · The camera focuses each shot. - 1.
-Align the mode dial with [11] (Time Lapse). - 2.
-Press [SET]. - Use [▲] and [▼] to select the ((Time Lapse) Control Panel option, and then press [SET].
+- The maximum possible Interval Shot operation period is 20 days (60-minute interval, 500 images). - When using this function, shooting with a tripod is recommended. - To prevent loss of power while shooting, use a fully charged battery. - Make sure the memory card you are using has sufficient unused space before using this function. - · Focus is fixed at what they are when shooting is started. - 1.
+Align the mode dial with [1] (Time Lapse).